Unnatural (TV series)

 Unnatural (アンナチュラル) is a 2018 Japanese television drama, starring Satomi Ishihara, Arata Iura, Masataka Kubota, Mikako Ichikawa and Yutaka Matsushige.
-It aired every Friday at 22:00 (JST) on TBS from January 12, 2018 to March 16, 2018.
+It aired every Friday at 22:00 (JST) on TBS from January 12, 2018, to March 16, 2018.

-It won Excellent Award at International Drama Festival in Tokyo, 96th Television Drama Academy Awards and others.
+It won Excellent Award at the International Drama Festival in Tokyo, as well as several awards including Best Drama and Director Award during the 96th Television Drama Academy Awards.

 Plot

 Mikoto Misumi is a forensic doctor working at the Unnatural Death Investigation Laboratory (UDI Lab), a fictional facility recently established by the Ministry of Health, Labour and Welfare.
 Together with her colleagues, she solves cases involving deaths arising from unnatural circumstances.